Why It’s Important To Have A Good Homepage Design

 Here are some tips to improve your websites usability:

 - Use a strong, intent—driven hierarchy of information

 - Easy—to—read content

-Animations, when done well, can improve your website homepage design.
-However, as we mentioned in point 1, they can be distracting from your core messaging which is counterproductive when it comes to turning site visitors into revenue.
+Animations, when done well, can be highly engaging and improve the user experience.
+However as we mentioned in point one, they can also be a distraction, taking away from your core messaging, which can be counterproductive when it comes to turning visitors into customers.

-If you don’t feel the need to use animations, or it doesn’t make sense for your brand, keep it simple.
-A website without animations can definitely do just as well as one with animations, and can even do better.
-Without a good reason to use animations, it’s better to completely avoid them.
+If animations aren’t necessary, or it doesn’t make sense for your brand, it’s best to keep things simple.
+A website without animations can definitely do just as well as one with animations.

 11 Factors that every homepage must have